lukasp-dev/StreamFlix/README.md

 ## Usage
 Open the Jupyter Notebook `Movie-Recommendation-System.ipynb` to explore the implementation.
 Run the cells sequentially to preprocess the data, build the model, and evaluate its performance.
+Open the `app.py` file to see the web dev demonstration.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.